Author: Sujeet Kumar

-In our previous post on the Bayesian Belief Network, we learned about the basic concepts governing a BBN, belief propagation, and the construction of a discrete BBN.
+In our previous post on the Bayesian Belief Network, we learned about the basic concepts governing a BBN, belief propagation, and the construction of a discrete Bayesian Belief Network.

 Armed with that knowledge, let us now explore in detail the following three key characteristics of the Bayesian Belief Network (BBN):